collective/collective.transmute/docs/docs/concepts/index.md

 ### {term}`collective.exportimport`

 Created by Philip Bauer, {term}`collective.exportimport` leverages years of migration experience.
-It can be installed on {term}`Plone` sites (version 4 and above) to export data to {term}`JSON`, applying some transformations during export.
-The exported data can then be imported into a target {term}`Plone` site using the same add-on.
+It can be installed on Plone sites (version 4 and above) to export data to {term}`JSON`, applying some transformations during export.
+The exported data can then be imported into a target Plone site using the same add-on.

 Developers can extend its functionality by subclassing base classes for custom extraction, transformation, or loading logic.

 ## Plone Core: {term}`plone.exportimport`

-Since {term}`Plone` 6.0 (and as a core package from 6.1), {term}`plone.exportimport` provides standardized export and import capabilities.
-Inspired by {term}`collective.exportimport`, it offers a predictable directory structure and a clear contract for importing data into {term}`Plone`.
+Since Plone 6.0 (and as a core package from 6.1), {term}`plone.exportimport` provides standardized export and import capabilities.
+Inspired by {term}`collective.exportimport`, it offers a predictable directory structure and a clear contract for importing data into Plone.

-This makes it easier for developers and integrators to move data between recent {term}`Plone` sites.
+This makes it easier for developers and integrators to move data between recent Plone sites.